mulefish/stackblitz-webcontainer-api-starter-8bh3eh/README.md

 ![a_new_event_crud_pic](a_new_event_crud_pic.png)

 # TODO
-- There are two files which were created at different times.
-Many of the functions overlap in purpose.
-Code shrinkage woud be a good thing.
+- Many of the functions here overlap in purpose; Code shrinkage would be a good thing.
 - The OLD button row is still at the top of the page ie 'app-response', 'error' etc etc: I want to show Shane something and then I will remove those.